Old woman smiling while looking at her tablet

 Employer-Sponsored Medigap Policies

 Medigap is a type of supplemental insurance plan.
 It will not replace your primary health insurance plan.
-Instead, it will provide coverage for expenses not covered by your primary payer.
+Instead, it will cover expenses not covered by your primary payer.
 In particular, it can help pay for out-of-pocket costs such as copayments and coinsurance.
 With an employer-sponsored Medigap policy, your retiree coverage plan will assume the role of supplemental insurance.
 Like Medicare Advantage, you must already be an Original Medicare (Parts A and B) member.

 It’s important to note that you are not required to pick up your retiree insurance.
 Medigap premiums can be quite costly.
 If you are someone who does not need frequent doctor visits, it may not be the most cost-effective insurance plan.
-However, if you do choose to leave your retiree coverage plan, you may not be able to enroll again.
+However, if you choose to leave your retiree coverage plan, you may not be able to enroll again.

 Medicare’s Enrollment Process with Retiree Insurance